 Elk can be spotted bugling and sparring, especially during their fall rutting (mating) season, in Moraine and Horseshoe sections near Estes Park.
 Route: Enter the park on the east side and follow signs to Moraine or Horseshoe.

-Take in views of 14,060-foot Mt.
-Bierstadt and spot notable players in the Rocky Mountain ecosystem, including bighorn sheep, beavers, mountain goats and a variety of birds.
+Take in views of 14,060-foot Mount Bierstadt and spot notable players in the Rocky Mountain ecosystem, including bighorn sheep, beavers, mountain goats and a variety of birds.
 Route: From the town of Grant along U.S. Hwy.
 285, drive north on Guanella Pass Road toward Georgetown.
 Continue on the paved road over the 11,669-foot pass.

 The area in and around the park, near Walden, has been named the official moose capital of Colorado.
 More than 600 moose live there year-round, as well as elk, mule deer, beaver, fox, eagles and black bears.
-Route: Seven miles along County Road 41 inside the park.
+Route: 7 miles along County Road 41 inside the park.

 In the winter, more than 100 bald eagles can be found roosting on the branches of cottonwood trees along the river.
 Red-tailed hawks, kestrels, merlins and golden eagles also inhabit the area.
 Route: Hwy.
 34 between Fort Morgan and Kersey.

 Mountain goats, bighorn sheep, marmots and pikas search for food along this 28-mile route that climbs more than 7,000 feet in elevation to the top of one of Colorado’s 58 fourteeners.
 Route: From Echo Lake, take Hwy.
 5 to the top of Mount Evans; near Idaho Springs.
 Closed in winter.

 Located just outside Denver in Commerce City is one of the largest urban refuges in the country.
 It’s home to more than 300 species, including mule deer, coyotes, bison, songbirds and bald eagles (winter).
 Route: Two-hour trolley tours from the visitor center during the summer (call for dates and times) or a 9-mile self-guided auto tour.

 8. Bighorn Sheep Canyon